-Results 1–10 of 23 for "Continuing Education Program"X related to "APA Addiction Syndrome Handbook" Refine Your Search Refine Your Search TopicAddictions (8)Emotional health (2)Therapy (2)Depression (1)Education (1) 2 more... [+] Lesbian, gay, bisexual, transgender (1)Testing issues (1)Hide detailsDocument TypeContinuing Education ProgramXYear2013 (1)2012 (1)2011 (2)2010 (6)Author/ContributorFreimuth, Marilyn (2) Results 1–10 of 23 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Clinical Applications of the Advanced Clinical Solutions for WAIS-IV/WMS-IVThe workshop is presented in the context of common clinical conditions that are evaluated by clinical psychologists, neuropsychologists, and researchers including Alzheimer’s disease, Traumatic Brain injury in a medico-legal context, Asperger’s Syndrome, and Schizophrenia.
+Results 1–10 of 23 for "Continuing Education Program"X related to "APA Addiction Syndrome Handbook" Refine Your Search Refine Your Search TopicAddictions (8)Emotional health (2)Therapy (2)Depression (1)Education (1) 2 more... [+] Lesbian, gay, bisexual, transgender (1)Testing issues (1)Hide detailsDocument TypeContinuing Education ProgramXYear2013 (1)2012 (1)2011 (2)2010 (6)Author/ContributorFreimuth, Marilyn (2) Results 1–10 of 23 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Clinical Applications of the Advanced Clinical Solutions for WAIS-IV/WMS-IVThe workshop is presented in the context of common clinical conditions that are evaluated by clinical psychologists, neuropsychologists, and researchers including Alzheimer’s disease, Traumatic Brain injury in a medico-legal context, Asperger’s Syndrome, and Schizophrenia.
 The attendee is provided detailed printouts from the WAIS-IV/WMS-IV and ACS scoring assistants for a case example from each of these diagnostic groups.
 Part of the APA Online Academy Professional Development Presentation Campus.Continuing Education Program (January 2011)2.Addiction Screening in PsychotherapyAdministering an addiction screening tool at the start of treatment is an important first step in improving identification of addictive disorders.
 Screening, by itself, has been shown to decrease the behavior.
 However recommending that psychologists do routine screenings is far from a cure all for overlooked or misdiagnosed addictions.
 Part of the Online Article CE Series (OACES).Continuing Education Program (April 2011)3.Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social ConsequencesMethamphetamine Addiction presents a biopsychosocial perspective on this drug addiction, taking into account the biochemistry of the drug, the predispositions and behavioral patterns of the individual user, and the effects of the drug on the immediate and wider social environments of these drug users.Continuing Education Program 4.Recognizing and Initiating Treatment of Addictions in Mental Health SettingsAddictions are more common in mental health than in addiction treatment settings.
 This INTRODUCTORY workshop examines the personal, professional, and contextual reasons why these addictions rarely are recognized.
 Part of the APA Online Academy Convention Workshop Presentations Campus.Continuing Education Program 5.Comorbidity: Addiction and Other Mental IllnessesThe occurrence of substance use disorders and other mental health issues is quite common.
 This co-morbidity carries implications for the diagnosis and the treatment of these disorders.
 This program provides the latest updates on research and treatment in relation to comorbid disorders.Continuing Education Program (November 2010)6.MethamphetamineThis program consists of a research report on methamphetamine use and abuse.
 It describes the patters of use, prevalence rates, mechanisms of delivery, and forms of treatment associated with the use and abuse of methamphetamine.Continuing Education Program (November 2010)7.Addressing Substance Use in General Practice: Tools for PractitionersIn this workshop participants will learn how to screen for, briefing assess, and intervene with substance users in general practice settings.
 Participants will be provided with tools that can be used to insure that these patients receive the most appropriate care.
 Part of the APA Online Academy Professional Development Presentation Campus.Continuing Education Program (December 2010)8.Substance Abuse and EmotionThere is a recurring debate over the causes of substance abuse that typically divides along two common assumptions: People either abuse drugs and alcohol out of sheer pleasure-seeking drives run amok or to escape or assuage aversive states of comorbid anxiety or depression.
 Substance Abuse and Emotion goes beyond this dichotomy in its exploration of recent, significant field observations, theory construction and rigorous testing, and laboratory research to advance working models for a new research paradigm on substance abuse and comorbidity.
 Continuing Education Program (July 2010)9.Inhalant AbuseThe use of inhalants is a rapidly escalating feature within the landscape of substance abuse, with patterns of use starting early.
 This program discusses the range of inhalants that are most commonly used, the mechanisms of action associated with different inhalants, the effects of their usage, and the patterns and predictors associated with that use.
-Continuing Education Program (November 2010)10.Treating Substance Use Disorders With Adaptive Continuing CareThis book provides a comprehensive review of the latest research on both standard approaches to continuing care and newer adaptive models for treating substance use disorders.
-Continuing Education Program Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Continuing Education Program"X related to "APA Addiction Syndrome Handbook"
+Continuing Education Program (November 2010)10.129: A Manualized Cognitive-Behavioral Therapy Group for Diverse Addictive BehaviorsThis introductory workshop presents a manualized cognitive–behavioral therapy addictions group for diverse addictions, including drugs, alcohol, gambling, binge eating and Internet.
+Continuing Education Program Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Continuing Education Program"X related to "APA Addiction Syndrome Handbook"